 |Do NOT use Quick-Ticket for EMERGENCY NOTIFICATIONS|

-Prior to activation, the Safety Division routinely participates in emergency exercises and drills conducted by NH HSEM, federal agencies and the majority of the required drills that electric and gas utilities conduct throughout the year.
+Prior to activation, the Division of Enforcement routinely participates in emergency exercises and drills conducted by NH HSEM, federal agencies and the majority of the required drills that electric and gas utilities conduct throughout the year.
 Training sessions attended include Web EOC, Incident Command System and monthly ESF meetings.
 Familiarization with individual utility-specific emergency response plans allows for feedback regarding PUC expectations as well as allows for a more streamlined state response.

-The Safety Division inspects physical plant of energy providers to see if it meets industry standards.
+The Division of Enforcement inspects physical plant of energy providers to see if it meets industry standards.
 These inspections require a review of physical security systems employed by both gas and electric utilities.
 Facility perimeters, controlled spaces, production spaces, and restricted spaces are reviewed for physical deterrence implementation methods, types of security systems employed, threat level assessments and risk mitigation responses.
 Topical areas such as lighting, hardware, control systems, access systems, and entry points are evaluated.